 The NC Justice Center invites citizens to watch “Home to Me” and share these stories with friends and family members to demonstrate how immigrants are part of the fabric of our state and highlight the need for policies that respect the humanity of all of our neighbors.
 Sharing “Home to Me” stories through social media using the hashtags #HomeToMe and #IAMaMigrant (as suggested by the The United Nations for a worldwide migrant voices project for 2013) will make it possible for North Carolinians to engage in the dialogue about the future of our state and our economy, to address questions of global justice, and to discuss public policies that could move us forward together.
 We welcome you to the conversation.

-This month’s video features Valeria Sotelo, a student at Salem College.
-Born in Mexico, Valeria’s DREAMer documentation allows her to be here legally for two more years but she isn’t sure whether she’ll be able to find work once she’s done with school.
+Valeria Sotelo, a student at Salem College, was born in Mexico.
+Valeria’s DREAMer documentation allows her to be here legally for two more years but she isn’t sure whether she’ll be able to find work once she’s done with school.
 Even if the DREAM Act were to pass, Valeria said, her parents – who work hard and pay taxes – would still face challenges to becoming citizens.
 Valeria wants lawmakers to consider the individuals who have come to call North Carolina their home and have worked tirelessly to achieve their dreams, both for themselves and their families.

 The Ornela Family

-This month’s audio piece features the Ornela family (some names have been changed), who sat down in Pullen Park to talk about their experiences.
+The Ornela family (some names have been changed) sat down in Pullen Park to talk about their experiences.
 Self-described as the "Three Musketeers," mother Muriel and daughters Dani and Nora have seen each other through thick and thin, relying on each other through a relocation from New Jersey to North Carolina—Dani and Nora's father stayed in New Jersey for work—and even the occasional car trouble.
 Nora is currently a community college student and artist, and Dani is a recent applicant to the Deferred Action for Childhood Arrivals (DACA) program.
 Although their lives in North Carolina feel relatively safe and offer some educational opportunities, as an undocumented resident, Muriel often has to rely on her daughters for mundane tasks.
 Nora was born in the United States and is a citizen.